itsnauman/itsnauman.github.io/index.md

 I love going to hackathons and working on open source [projects](projects.html).
 You can find my work on [GitHub][github].
+Email me if you want to work on something cool together!

 I mainly work with HTML/CSS, Python, Javascript, Java Flask and Node.js on OSX.